 Hydrogen fuel cell technology provides a long-term opportunity for local emission-free driving over long distances with short fuelling times, similar to current petrol and diesel vehicles.
 This makes them especially suitable for larger vehicles traveling long distances.

 The BMW Group is conducting active research into improved concepts with the potential to reduce costs, such as innovative tank and refuelling technologies combined with new fuel cell cooling concept.

-The BMW Group plans to present a small series production with next-generation technology early in the next decade and will offer battery cell vehicles for customers after 2025.
+The BMW Group will present a small series production with next-generation technology early in the next decade and can imagine a broad serial rollout after 2025.